renegare/express-assert/README.md

 ## Development

-Ideally this should be in some git hook; but the minimal dev flow:
+Ideally this should be in some git hook; but the minimal dev flow is:

 ```
-$ npm run dev
+$ npm run dev (or npm test)
 $ git commit ...
-$ npm version patch
-$ git push --follow-tags
-$ npm run build
+$ npm run boom
 ```

+Note: major and minor tagging is a manual process :|